Medicare Basics Explained

 “Medicare Beneficiary” is the proper term which refers to people who are on Medicare.

-The picture above, shows what a Medicare claim card looks like.
 The Federal government issues the Medicare Part A and Part B claim card.
 Generally speaking, if you are just turning age 65, Medicare allows you 7 months to enroll in Medicare Part A and Part B. These 7 months start 3 months before your age 65 birth month, your birth month, and 3 months after your birth month.
 However, there are exceptions to this rule.

 There are special enrollment periods where a person can enroll into Medicare.
 Many people are retiring after age 65 and are enrolling at ages other than 65.
 There are many rules and regulations to watch out for.
 If you fail to follow these rules, you can be assessed penalties or could be left without a health plan.
 We enjoy helping people.
 Call 860-647-7353 and we will help you too.